microsoft/WhatTheHack/023-AdvancedKubernetes/Student/02-helm.md

 In this challenge, you will create a new chart, deploy it and then also deploy an existing chart from a remote repository.
 These charts will setup an Ingress Controller as well as a sample app.

 1. Create a new chart
+   HINT: Use `helm template <chart>` to render a chart locally and display the output
 1. Deploy the chart on your K8S cluster
 1. Override default nginx image with https://hub.docker.com/r/stefanprodan/podinfo
    - HINT: note that this application runs on port 9898